gchudnov/swearwolf/README.md

 - **Screen.acquire(): Either[Throwable, Screen]**

-  Constructs an instance of the screen and returns an error or an instance of the Screen.
+  Constructs an instance of the screen.

 - **Screen.acquireOrThrow(): Screen**

-  Constructs an instance of the Screen or throws an error if there is an exception.
+  Constructs an instance of the Screen; Throws an Rxception if there is an error occured.

 ### Screen interface

-A Screen interface contains a list of functions to display text on the terminal and control it.
+Screen interface contains a list of methods to display text on the terminal and control it.

 - **def size: Size**

-  Returns the current size of the screen (width, height).
-When the size of the terminal changes, the value is updated.
+  Returns the current size of the screen *(width, height)*.

-  NOTE: the size of the screen is updated only when either `eventLoop` or `eventPoll` is called (see the description of these functions below).
-In other words, if no handler handles events from the terminal, the screen `size` is not updated.
+  NOTE: the size of the screen is updated only if either `eventLoop` or `eventPoll` are called (see the description of these methods below).

 - **def put(pt: Point, value: String): Either[Throwable, Unit]**

-  Displays a given test value at the given point of the screen.
+  Displays the given text at the specified position of the screen.
 NOTE: Point(0, 0) represents the top-left corner of the screen.

 - **def put(pt: Point, value: String, style: TextStyle): Either[Throwable, Unit]**

-  Displays a given test value at the given point of the screen with the given [text style](#Text-Styles).
-After the text is written with the provided styles, these styles are reset.
+  Displays the given text at the specified position of the screen with the given [text style](#Text-Styles).

 - **def put(pt: Point, value: Array[Byte]): Either[Throwable, Unit]**

-  Displays a given array of bytes at the given point of the screen.
+  Displays the given array of bytes at the specified position of the screen.

 - **def cursorHide(): Either[Throwable, Unit]**